 If you were advised to invest your pension into a risky scheme and your financial advisor did not outline the specific risks involved, or they received a large commission for giving you ill advice, you may have grounds for making a mis-sold SSAS pension claim.

-At Get Claims Advice, we specialise in SSAS pension claims and many other types of mis-sold pension claims and always operate with no upfront cost.
+At Spencer Churchill Claims Advice, we have experience in SSAS pension claims and many other types of mis-sold pension claims and always operate with no upfront cost.

 Want to find out if you’re eligible to make a claim?